-If you move home within Nottinghamshire you will need to re-register on the system.
-If you move home out of the County you will then need to use the recycling centre/s within your new local authority area instead.
+If you move home within Nottinghamshire you will need to update your details on the system.
+If you move home out of the county you will then need to use the recycling centre(s) within your new local authority area instead.

 Will I need to take any ID on site with me?

-Not normally because the address validation check will have already been done and your vehicle will be registered, however in the unlikely event that the system is unable to confirm you live at your address you will need to bring along further identification.
+Not normally because the system can check that your address is within Nottinghamshire, however in the unlikely event that the system doesn’t recognise your Nottinghamshire address you will need to bring along further identification.
 The system will tell you this when you register.

 Is there a charge for registration?

 No, registration is on-line, completely free, quick and easy.
-You can also register by telephone through the County Council Customer Service Centre by calling 0300 500 80 80.
+You can also register by telephone through our Customer Service Centre by calling 0300 500 80 80.

 How will checks be undertaken?